 The main requirement for growing pumpkins is... space!
-It takes a lot of big leaves, on sprawling vines that can reach up to twenty feet long, to grow a nice juicy pumpkin.
+It takes hundreds of big leaves, on sprawling vines that can grow more than twenty feet long, to grow a nice plump pumpkin.

-But if you have a small garden, a raised bed, or even a container vegetable garden, growing pumpkins is still possible if you choose small varieties and grow them up sturdy pumpkin trellis instead of out across the ground.
-(And use a huge pot if you’re going to “contain” them).
+But if you have a small garden, a raised bed, or even a container vegetable garden, you can still grow pumpkins if you choose a smaller variety (like Sugar Pie) and grow them up a sturdy pumpkin trellis instead of out across the ground.

 In addition to space, growing pumpkins requires heat.
-There’s no point in getting impatient in the spring - you just have to wait until well past frost and the soil is good and warm (70° at least).
-You can start seedlings indoors if you just can’t stand waiting, but make sure to use the largest containers possible because pumpkins are deep-rooted plants and do NOT like to be transplanted.
-The shock of transplanting can set them back as much as if you’d just waited to direct seed.
+There’s no point in getting impatient in the spring - you just have to wait until well past frost and the soil is good and warm (70° at least, 80 is better).
+You can start growing pumpkin seedlings indoors if you just can’t stand waiting, but make sure to use the largest containers possible because pumpkins are deep-rooted plants and do NOT like to be transplanted.
+The shock of transplanting will usually set them back as much as if you’d just waited to direct seed.

 Because they like it hot, some people grow pumpkins on mounds (aka “hills”), which heat up faster than level soil and also drain well.
 If you live where there are cool, late springs (higher latitudes or altitudes, or cool, wet, maritime climates), growing on mounds may be helpful.

 But where I live in Colorado, it’s so hot and dry that it makes more

 sense to be growing pumpkins in trenches than in mounds, to keep them

 from drying to a crisp or baking to death.